-If these URLs do not work, you must type the IP address of the router, for example, http://www.192.168.1.1.
+If these URLs do not work, you must type the IP address of the router, for example, http://192.168.1.1.

-Enter admin for the router user name and your password (or the default, password).
-For information about how to change the password, see "Changing the Administrator Password" on page 2-21.
+2. Enter admin for the router user name and your password (or the default, password).

 Note: The router user name and password are not the same as any other user name or password you might use to log in to your Internet connection.